The Club began as the Sutton-in-Ashfield District Radio Society in 1936, the membership fee was 2/6d plus 6d per week subs.

 The war years curtailed the activities of the society, only sporadic meeting throughout the conflict.

-After the war the society meeting were held at the Swan Hotel, and in coming together with the members of the Mansfield branch of the Radio Society of Great Britain, and became the Mansfield Amateur Radio Club.
+After the war the society meeting were held at the Swan Hotel, and in coming together with the members of the Mansfield branch of the Radio Society of Great Britain, and became the Mansfield Amateur Radio Society.

 Membership has fluctuated and at times reached 40 members.

-Most of us are not active ‘on the air’ due to personal reasons.
+The society ceased in July 2017 as membership had fallen to 8 members and most are not active ‘on the air’ due to personal reasons.